 On the night of January 17th 1977, 49 American servicemen lost their lives in a tragic accident in Barcelona harbour.

-The men, who were serving aboard the USS Guam and USS Trenton, had been enjoying a few hours shore leave in Barcelona and were returning to their ships when the small boat they were travelling in collided with a Spanish cargo vessel.
+The men, who were serving aboard the USS Guam and USS Trenton, had been enjoying a few hours of shore leave in Barcelona and were returning to their ships when the small boat they were travelling in collided with a Spanish cargo vessel.

-The LCM-6 class liberty boat quickly turned over tipping the 124 men aboard into the cold dark waters of Barcelona harbour.
+The LCM-6 class liberty boat quickly turned over, tipping the 124 men aboard into the cold dark waters of Barcelona harbour.
 Despite the rapid response of harbour workers and other crewmembers, 49 men lost their lives.

-One year later a 3.5m iron and stone monument was erected on the Barcelona wharf a few metres from where the accident happened.
+One year later, a 3.5m iron and stone monument was erected on the Barcelona wharf a few metres from where the accident happened.
 In 1997 the monument was moved to its current location next to the old customs building and the Christopher Columbus monument.